JackyJianger/Create-TaskQuestions/Free Response.md

 #### Part (a):
 Consider the first iteration statement included in the Procedure section of your Personalized Project Reference. **Describe what is being accomplished by the code in the body of the iteration statement.**

+The iteration iterates through each of the elements in the array ToDoItems in order to check if the card is what we want to delete.

 #### Part (b):
 Consider the procedure identified in part (i) of the Procedure section of your Personalized Project Reference.
 - Write two calls to your procedure that each cause a different code segment in the procedure to execute.
 - Describe the expected behavior of each call.
 If it is not possible for two calls to your procedure to cause different code segments to execute, explain why this is the case for your procedure.

+If the element matches the name we want to delete, it gets deleted, otherwise it does nothing

 #### Part (c):
 Suppose another programmer provides you with a procedure called `checkValidity(value)` that: